gaoyifan/diverge-rs/dev.md

 		* to filter response
 		* not able to prune answers
 			* need more data/experiment on this
-* optimize domain map with trie
+* optimize domain map with trie?

 notes
 ---
-* listening on TCP was a mistake
+* listening on TCP was a mistake, back to UDP now
 	* the original idea was no need to deal with TC and retry on TCP
 	* AdGuardHome won't even keep the connection open
 		* and I was implementing pipelining
 		* response time is horrible
 	* also appearantly dnsmasq will just seize up on TCP
+* edns(0) is set now
+	* not ideal, since it's a per server/upstream setting, not per query
+		* a limitation of hickory_resolver
+	* should be fine?

 dropped
 ---